Prince Harry, Meghan join Lin-Manuel Miranda at ‘Hamilton’

 - Florida GOP candidate warns not to 'monkey this up' by electing African American as governor

+He added it was “fun and surreal” to have Harry there because “you don’t often get a direct descendent” of the characters to watch the show.

-The royal couple hosted Wednesday’s gala performance to raise money for Harry’s charity Sentebale.
+The royal couple, who had already seen the show, was hosting Wednesday’s gala performance to raise money for Harry’s charity Sentebale, which supports children affected by HIV in Lesotho and Botswana.